santisempereq/book_of_recipes/pesto.md

 * Pepper
 * Olive oil

-* Mix everything and smash it together
+* Mix everything except salt and pepper and smash it together
 * Season to taste